 - Work with the Development Department in identifying prospective donors, and securing funds.

 - Serve as a trusted advisor to the ED as they develop and implement DYF’s strategic plan.

-- Make, or secure, an annual financial contribution through the Leadership Campaign, for a $1,000 or more (does not include fees for programs).
+- Make, or secure, an annual financial contribution through the Leadership Campaign, for $1,000 or more (does not include fees for programs).

 - Provide personal and community contacts that will lead to increased fundraising and friend-raising.